 According to the Bureau of Labor Statistics (BLS),

-While not as many nurses are employed in other states like California, Texas, or New York, Massachusetts employs more nurses per 1,000 workers than all three of these states.
+While not as many nurses are employed as in states like California, Texas, Florida, or New York, Massachusetts employs more nurses per 1,000 workers than all three of these states.
 Whichever way you look at it, Massachusetts is an excellent place to begin and enjoy a nursing career.

 Once you’ve researched some schools and generated a list of places you’d be interested in studying at, the next steps are to get in contact with the schools, prepare your application(s), and apply!
 While you may have one dream school, it’s always worth applying to multiple colleges, just to be sure.